persunde/swarmprom-improved/README.md

 # SWarmprom-IMproved aka SWIM

+Swarmprom is a starter kit for Docker Swarm monitoring.

 SWarmprom-IMproved, also known as SWIM, is an updated version of the original [Swarmprom project](https://github.com/stefanprodan/swarmprom).

 SWIM uses the up to date versions (as of September 2023) of Prometheus, Grafana, cAdvisor, Node Exporter, Alert Manager and ~~Unsee~~ Karma.
 This is the same original stack that is used in Swarmprom.
 Unsee is replaced by Karma, which is a fork of Unsee by the original developer.

+## Why use SWIM?

+- You want an easy to setup and use **monitoring tool for your Docker Swarm**.
+  - Need something that works on ARM64 as well as on AMD64/x64
+- You already use Swarmprom, but want to use up to date versions of Prometheus, Grafana, etc.
+  - Or you want to use some specific versions of the software.
+SWIM allows you to pick the version you want to use.

 ## About SWIM